chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Once you've rewritten your v1 policies as v2 policies, you should remove the v1 legacy policies you do not need.
 Be sure you have moved over any members of those policies or they will lose permissions.
 Note that several legacy policies (Compliance Profile Access and Ingest Access) have API tokens that will stop working if not ported.
-Alternately, you may choose to keep those policies in tact if that's easier and you do not plan to alter those permissions.
+Alternately, you may choose to keep those policies intact if that's easier and you do not plan to alter those permissions.

 Open the menu on any custom policy, located at the end of the policy row, and select **Delete Policy** from the menu.
 (You will not have this option for Chef-managed policies.)